achaves-data/achaves-data/README.md

 - Passionate about data analysis and business intelligence
 - Focused on building dashboards that support decision-making
 - Strong skills in Excel, SQL, and Power BI
-- Currently expanding my knowledge in Python for data analysis
+- Python for data analysis

 ---